 - Company Voluntary Arrangement (CVA)

 A CVA is a formal payment plan which is entered into by a company and its outstanding creditors.
 Unlike a TTP arrangement, a CVA can encompass multiple creditors rather than just HMRC.
 CVAs typically run for between 3-5 years, and during that time the company will make one recurring monthly repayment which will be distributed amongst creditors on a proportional basis by the acting licensed insolvency practitioner.

-As CVAs work on the principle of using future earnings to repay existing debts, they are only suitable for companies which can demonstrate their ongoing viability to creditors.
+As CVAs work on the principle of using future earnings to repay existing debts, they are only suitable for companies which can demonstrate their ongoing viability as a successful and profitable entity.
+Creditors will vote on the proposed CVA and they are only likely to agree to it if they are confident in your company's future.
 At least 75% (by value) of creditors must agree to the CVA being put in place, however, once this agreement is given, all creditors included in the CVA are bound to its terms regardless of how they voted.

-If the problems caused by Covid-19 have rendered your commercial linen and laundry company unviable, and prospects of effecting a turnaround are slim, you may need to consider placing the company into liquidation.
+If the challenges you are facing have rendered your commercial linen and laundry company unviable, and prospects of effecting a turnaround are slim, you may need to consider placing the company into liquidation.
 This can be done using a director-initiated process known as a Creditors’ Voluntary Liquidation (CVL).

 The appointed licensed insolvency practitioner will handle the whole process on behalf of the company, including liaising with creditors and ensuring the company is brought to an orderly end.
 Any debts remaining will be written off once the company is liquidated so long as these have not been secured with a personal guarantee.

 Although staff will be made redundant as part of the liquidation process, those eligible will be able to make a claim for redundancy.
 In many instances the directors of an insolvent limited company will also have a valid claim for a redundancy pay-out; your insolvency practitioner will be able to discuss this with you further.